Subscribe to the NIP mailing list to get the latest NIP updates from the Department.

 The Handbook also have infographics that summarise immunisation needs based on Health, Age, Lifestyle, Occupation:

-Providers can order printed copies of a NSW Health publications using order forms:
+Providers can order printed copies of a NSW Health publications on the NSW Health website.

 Other vaccine information sheets